tugrulates/scripts/module/README.md

 Generate a README.md file for a module.

-Running the module with a list of module paths will generate a README.md file for each module.

-Alternatively, the `generateReadme` function can be used to generate a README.md file for a module.
+Alternatively, running this file with `deno run` can be used to generate README.md files for a list of module.